Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance: Movement Minimization

-In the SCR algorithm, for each edge $(i,j) \in E_a$, we make two relocations.
+Now we describe the SCR algorithm, where we augment the edges in $E_a$ to the communication graph by performing a sequence of cascaded relocations.
+In the SCR algorithm, for each edge $(i,j) \in E_a$, we make two cascaded relocations.
 First, we move the robot $r_i$ towards $r_j$ by a distance of $\frac{1}{2}w(i,j)$.
 Next, we move robot $r_j$ towards $r_i$ minimally such that $r_i$ and $r_j$ are within distance $h$ of each other.
 Each pair of relocations establishes one edge of $E_a$.

-Note that, a relocation may disconnect the existing edges of $G(X)$.
-To remedy this, we employ a BFS like approach as follows.
-Consider a robot $r$ which is to be relocated.
-We consider the neighbors of $r$ according to increasing graph distance from $r$.
-First we relocate $r$ to the desired position.
-At iteration $d$, we consider all the $d$-hop neighbors of $r$ in $G(X)$.
-If a neighbor disconnects from its parent due to the relocation of the parent, we move the neighbor minimally towards the parent such that the disconnected edge is reestablished.
-Thus each relocation may result in a cascade of relocations.